alex-gamero/100-days-of-code/log.md

 **Today's Progress**: Today I practiced databases, Oracle, and views in a database.

 **Thoughts**: Today has been a bit of a tough day, with lots of college assignments and work, plus there were some problems uploading an assignment, but luckily I managed to get everything done that I had planned for today.

+### Day 45: August 04, Monday

+**Today's Progress**: Today I improved a lot.

+**Thoughts**: Sometimes I understand that improvements or goals have to be classified statistically, but today, I really felt different, I improved a lot, that's all I know.